-Start your journey to becoming a technology expert with the Certificate III in Information Technology!
-Develop technical skills in animation, basic cloud computing, cyber awareness, digital media, generalist IT support services, networking, programming, systems and web development.
+Start your journey to becoming a technology expert with the Certificate III in Information Technology ICT30120 at Victoria University.

-Throughout this course you will also build industry essential skills that are transferable across multiple sectors.
-Skills such as critical thinking, problem solving, presenting and customer service to support a range of technologies, processes, policies and clients.
+You will develop industry-essential and transferable skills such as critical thinking, problem-solving and presentation skills.
+Plus, you'll gain customer service skills to support a range of technologies, processes, policies and clients.

-Upon completion of this course you will have gained knowledge and skills in:
+Upon completion of this course you will have knowledge and skills in:

-- Working effectively in teams and with clients.
+- working effectively in teams and with ICT clients.